 Watch: "I got more manhood in my little finger than Randy Savage has in his whole body!"

-He took the advice of “Superstar” Bill Dundee who said that the Tennessee territory thrived on ‘Chicken-S**t heels’.
-“If I had chosen to, I was very capable of breaking Randy’s arms, legs or neck.
-I was a wrestler- he was not.”
-Street continues, “If I went into the ring and merely wasted Randy, I would also waste a great reputation every fan believed in.
-If, on the other hand, I made it appear that I was afraid to come to grips with the Macho Man, the possibilities were endless.”
+He took the advice of "Superstar" Bill Dundee, who said that the Tennessee territory thrived on ‘Chicken-Shit heels.’
+"If I had chosen to, I was very capable of breaking Randy’s arms, legs, or neck.
+I was a wrestler- he was not."
+Street continues, "If I went into the ring and merely wasted Randy, I would also waste a great reputation every fan believed in.
+If, on the other hand, I made it appear that I was afraid to come to grips with the Macho Man, the possibilities were endless."

 "Exotic" Adrian Street retired in 2010, not before winning the NWA Wrestle Birmingham (Alabama) title at age 70.
 It is estimated that he has had between 12-15,000 matches.

-All quotes and information come from the highly recommended book, “The Wrestling Archive Project Volume 1” written by Scott Teal as well as other sources that are linked to the corresponding quotes in the story.
+All quotes and information come from the highly recommended book, "The Wrestling Archive Project Volume 1" written by Scott Teal.
+All other sources have been linked to the corresponding quotes in this story.